wk275/qbTools-v2/README.md

 - password: qbhomeassistant@10

 ### influxdbV1 (on 32 bit OS server)
-influxdb V1 does not have a webbrower interface.
+influxdb V1 does not have a webbrowser interface.
 You'll need to use the command line !

 ssh 'your user'@'your ipaddress'